Translation symmetry-enriched toric code insulator: Discussion and conclusion

 To describe double-vortex condensation, we have introduced a three-fluid model for the coupled wires.
 In addition to a Luttinger liquid of charge-$e$ fermions and a Luttinger liquid of charge-$2e$ Cooper pairs in each wire, this model consists of a third fluid, which arises from a $\mathbb{Z}_2$ gauge field defined on the link.
 The $\mathbb{Z}_2$ gauge field is a consequence of gauging the superconducting phase-shift symmetry and achieves a decoupling of the charge and neutral sectors of the two Luttinger liquids.
 In this sense, the three-fluid model--particularly the introduction of the $\mathbb{Z}_2$ gauge field---bears resemblance to previously considered slave-particle approaches and parton constructions \cite{SenthilFisher}.
 Importantly, the magnetic flux of the $\mathbb{Z}_2$ gauge field corresponds to a single vortex in the phase of the Cooper-pair fluid.

 Our central result is the analysis of the three-fluid model and the demonstration that it leads to a 2D gapped insulator with topological order---a new phase of matter which we refer to as the toric code insulator.
 The topological order is of the $\mathbb{Z}_2$ type akin to the toric code, with the following anyons: charge-$e$ chargon ($\mathbf{e}$), neutral fermion ($\mathbf{f}$), and two types of visons ($\mathbf{m}$).
 An electron $\psi_e$ can fractionalize into a chargon and a neutral fermion, thus exhibiting a charge-statistics separation.
-Moreover, there is a translation symmetry-enrichment manifest in the toric code insulator: translation symmetry relates two types of visons, $\mathbf{m}_e$ (on even-links) and $\mathbf{m}_o$ (on odd-links), which have a semionic mutual braiding statistics.
+Moreover, there is a translation symmetry-enrichment manifested in the toric code insulator: translation symmetry relates two types of visons, $\mathbf{m}_e$ (on even-links) and $\mathbf{m}_o$ (on odd-links), which have a semionic mutual braiding statistics.
+One can thus associate $\mathbf{m}_e$ to the $e$-anyon, and $\mathbf{m}_o$ to the $m$-anyon in the original language of Kitaev's toric code.
+Particularly, the $e \leftrightarrow m$ anyonic permutation (which is a ``symmetry" for the topological order as all the fusion and braiding properties are preserved) has been realized here as a real-space translation.
 The toric code insulator is thus a tensor product of a physical electron and a toric code topological order enriched by translation symmetry: $\psi_e \otimes \{\mathbf{m}_e, \mathbf{m}_o, \mathbf{f}\}$.
 The complete topological data is summarized in Table. \ref{spectrum}.